-The Amex new checking account offers Zero Liability Fraud Protection, in case your card gets lost, stolen, or is used without your consent.
+The Amex new checking account offers Zero Liability Fraud Protection and Purchase Protection, in case your debit card gets lost, stolen, or is used without your consent.

 Online Only/ No Physical Locations

-The American Express checking account and debit card are online only, meaning there are no no brick-and-mortar locations.
+The American Express checking account is a digital checking account, meaning there are no no brick-and-mortar locations.
 So you won’t have the option to speak to someone in person about any questions or issues that may arise.

 Only Available to Amex Consumer Card Holders

 Only existing American Express consumer card members can open a checking account.
 So if you are not a credit card holder you’d first need to apply for a credit card account with Amex, and then wait at least three months to be eligible for the checking account.

 No Cash Deposits

-But they don’t have a physical bank you can deposit cash at.
+The American Express Checking accounts don’t offer a physical bank you can deposit cash at.
 Depending on your situation, that could be frustrating and something to consider.

-The key takeaways from our review of the American Express checking account is that it can be a great choice for you if you already have an account with American Express.
+The key takeaways from our review of the American Express debit card is that it can be a great choice for you if you already have an account with American Express.

 If you are are invested in the rewards of the checking account, you can apply for a credit card with American Express.
 You will need to have held the credit card account for 3 months to qualify for the checking account.